Aram Moghaddassi: SSA

-Moghaddassi also held roles at the Department of Labor, Health and Human Services, and the Small Business Administration with access to sensitive IT systems for labor visas, unemployment insurance, Medicare/Medicaid, SBA loans, and grants/contracts management.
-Moghaddassi and Antonio Gracias were named (along with eight other unnamed DOGE employees) in a lawsuit from labor unions (including AFL-CIO) regarding DOGE's access to IT systems at the Social Security Administration.
-In March 2025, the plaintiffs were granted a temporary restraining order blocking DOGE's access, but this decision was overturned in June by the Supreme Court of the United States and DOGE was granted full access to SSA systems.
+On March 19, 2025, the American Federation of State, County and Municipal Employees sued regarding DOGE's access to IT systems at the Social Security Administration.
+Moghaddassi and Antonio Gracias were included by name along with 10 other anonymous DOGE SSA staff members.
+The plaintiffs were granted a temporary restraining order blocking DOGE's access, but this decision was later overturned in June by the Supreme Court of the United States and DOGE was consequently granted full access to SSA systems.